More than 2 million without power as Hurricane Milton slams Florida, causes deaths and flooding

 About 125 homes were destroyed before the hurricane came ashore, many of them mobile homes in communities for senior citizens, said Kevin Guthrie, the director of the Florida Division of Emergency Management.

 About 90 minutes after making landfall, Milton was downgraded to a Category 2 storm.
-By late Wednesday, the hurricane had maximum sustained winds of about 105 mph (165 kph) and storm surge warnings were in effect for parts of Florida’s Gulf and Atlantic coastlines.
+By early Thursday, the hurricane was a Category 1 storm with maximum sustained winds of about 90 mph (145 kph) as it churned about 40 miles (65 kilometers) south-southwest of Orlando.

 Heavy rains were also likely to cause flooding inland along rivers and lakes as Milton traverses the Florida Peninsula as a hurricane, eventually to emerge in the Atlantic Ocean on Thursday.
 It is expected to impact the heavily populated Orlando area.